 The non-dimensional 2D case is composed of a cylinder with a radius of 3 in the computational domain (50 long and 10 wide).
 An inlet boundary with a velocity of 1 (non-dimensional) flows parallel to the domain length towards the right of the domain.
 The centre of the cylinder is placed 5 (non-dimensional) units from the inlet boundary.
 The Reynolds number (Re) are 2000 and 3600.
 Dirichlet boundary conditions are applied to the cylinder and no normal flow and zero shear (slip) boundary conditions are applied to both lateral sides.
 The simulation period is [0 - 10] with a time step size of $\Delta t = 0.02$.
 The solution at t = 2.4 and t = 7 over the period [0 - 10] are chosen to show the effects.
 In order to show stabilisation of Petrov-Galerkin method for Reduced order model, 50 snapshots and 22 POD basis functions which capture 99% percent of energy are chosen for u, v and p.
-Figure 2 shows the results of full model using a P_1P_1 element type, together with the POD/Galerkin and POD/Petrov-Galerkin models for Reynolds number 2000.
-Both POD models have a reasonable qualitative agreement with the full model for this Reynolds number.
+Fig. 2 shows the results of full model using a P_1P_1 element type, together with the POD/Galerkin and POD/Petrov-Galerkin models for Reynolds number 2000.
+Both POD models have a reasonable gualitative agreement with the full model for this Reynolds number.

 Then the Reynolds number is increased until POD/Galerkin crashes.
-Figure 3 shows the velocity field (vector) obtained from the full model (using P_1P_1 element type) and POD models using the Galerkin and Petrov-Galerkin methods.
-The Reynolds number is 3600.
-It can be seen in figure 3 (c) and (d) that the results of Reduced Order model (ROM) using Galerkin method become unstable (the solution of velocity is too large, 29.2 when t = 2.4 and 113 when t = 7.
-A variable colour legend is chosen to show the large velocity value), while the results of ROM using Petrov-Galerkin method are considerably more stable.
+Fig. 3 shows the velocity field (vector) obtained from the full model (using P_1P_1 element type) and POD models using the Galerkin and Petrov-Galerkin methods.
+The Reynolds number is

+(c) POD/Petrov-Galerkin

-Figure 3: Flow past a cylinder: Velocity solution from the full, POD/Galerkin and POD/Petrov-Galerkin models using P_1P_1 at t = 2.4 and t = 7 (Re = 3600).
+Fig. 2.
+Flow past a cylinder: velocity solution from the full, POD/Galerkin and POD/Petrov-Galerkin models using P_1P_1 (t = 3.6, Re = 2000).